akosela/civicrm-drupal/README.md

 ## Uninstall

-This is a script to remove everything what was installed with install.sh
+This is a script to remove everything what was installed with install.sh.

 ```
 # ./clearinstall.sh